Chart Color Schemes

 Population growth drivers in Beaconsfield are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Beaconsfield (Vic.) has an estimated population of around 8,844 as of Feb 2026.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Beaconsfield's population is estimated at around 8,844 as of Feb 2026.
 This reflects an increase of 1,577 people (21.7%) since the 2021 Census, which reported a population of 7,267 people.
-The change is inferred from the resident population of 8,345 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 130 validated new addresses since the Census date.
+The change is inferred from the resident population of 8,345, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 130 validated new addresses since the Census date.
 This level of population equates to a density ratio of 818 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
 Beaconsfield's 21.7% growth since the 2021 census exceeded the national average (9.9%), along with the state, marking it as a growth leader in the region.
 Population growth for the area was primarily driven by interstate migration that contributed approximately 61.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.

 Frequently Asked Questions - Population